The cost to acquire new clients has grown 50% in the last two years. A high-quality client experience is paramount

 Four elements of client engagement you can’t ignore

-Personalised content marketing
+Personalised content marketing to acquire new clients

 It is your digital content that helps create the narrative about your business.
 Providing personalised content drives your unique value and subtly persuades prospective clients to choose you over your competitors.
 Personalised content marketing is a key component that drives client engagement.
 It answers the unanswered questions of your audience and focuses on their specific wants, emotions, fears and likes.
 Regular blogs, articles, digital publications and email updates relevant to them will not only educate clients but also further help in promoting your business.

 Your website will often be the first touchpoint for a prospective new client who is looking to discover more about your business and services.
 It is also the primary resource for existing clients to stay in touch and updated on the latest financial news, your latest service offerings or any newsworthy information about your business, whether this is to announce charitable or fundraising activities, or seminar dates.